 Lynne’s tireless efforts to maintain the natural beauty of both farms makes Hawaii Tart Company a tranquil and inspiring hub for everyone to enjoy.

-After coming to Hawaii, he went to work for his mom, Chef Martha, as a pastry apprentice at Coffees and Epicuria, a South Kona patisserie.
+After coming to Hawaii, he went to work for his mom, Chef Martha, as a pastry apprentice at Coffees and Epicurea, a South Kona patisserie.
 Now as the Executive Sous Chef of Hawaii Tart Company, Matt brings a Southern flare to the Big Island.
-Matt’s specialties include baking and implementing one-of-a-kind techniques in the kitchen to make a product that is truly special.
+His specialties include baking and fine dining service.